cloud9charts/knowi-python-sdk/README.md

 * Single Sign On (SSO)
     * Create and manage SSO users
     * Update SSO user attributes including user content filters
+* System Status Health Checks
+    * Checks all or specified Knowi components for connectivity and status report
+    > Note: This is only available for On-Premise customers and requires additional configuration.
+Contact support@knowi.com for assistance.

 #### Installation
 We recommend using [PyPI](https://pypi.python.org/pypi) to install the Knowi SDK for Python
 ```bash